captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   kill [options] [pid]

     -   kill -KILL: another way to send a kill signal.
 Given to the OS to shutdown the process instead of directly to the process. (same as -9)
-    -   kill -HUP: hangup the process
+    -   kill -SIGHUP: hangup the process

 -   nice: run process with modified scheduling priority